 For new students, the Advising Checklist will help guide you through your first year and remind you when to contact an advisor, if necessary.

-If you can't figure out where to ask your question or who to speak to, Ask an Advisor can help by referring you to the right person or office.
+If you can't figure out where to ask your question or who to speak to, What Advisors Do can help by referring you to the right person or office.

 Throughout your degree